thachp/om-network/README.md

 * Restrictions:  The consumer must have tokens balance equal to his bid amount plus 2.5% of BID amount in order to open contract.

 ### Suppliers ###
-Suppliers subscribe to open contracts and agreed to source parts in order to manufacture listed goods.
+Suppliers (Distributors, Retailers) subscribe to open contracts and agreed to source parts in order to manufacture listed goods.
 Suppliers must provide ASK amount for parts they are willing to sell.

-ASK Amount is only visible between the suppliers and the network.
+* ASK Amount is only visible between the suppliers and the network.

 * Penalty Fees: 1.5% of ASK Amount will be deducted by the network should suppliers ship defective parts.